InfOmics/LErNet/README.md

 stringdb_thr = 900
 ```

-After the function "get_stringdb" must be executed to map ENSEMBL protein ids into ENSEMBL gene ids:
+After, the function "get_stringdb" must be executed to map ENSEMBL protein ids into ENSEMBL gene ids.
+To perform the mapping phase a connection to BioMart is needed.

 ```
 ret <- LErNet::get_stringdb( stringdb_tax = stringdb_tax, stringdb_thr = stringdb_thr, mart = mart)
 ```

+The function "get_stringdb" returns a list with 2 dataframe, one containin the PPI network and the second with the mapping table of ENSEMBL ids.

 ```
 ppi_network <- ret[["ppi_network"]]